How to Set Up WireGuard on a Raspberry Pi

 generating a qr code for pivpn

-NOTE: This QR holds all information to connect to your WireGuard Raspberry Pi VPN.
-Do not share this image with anyone unless you’d like them to get your VPN profile.
+NOTE: This QR holds all the information to connect to your WireGuard Raspberry Pi VPN.
+Do not share this image with anyone.

 3. Scan the QR code with the WireGuard smartphone application.
-Add the new entry and connect using an outside network.
-You should be able to connect to all of your local resources!
+Add the new entry and connect using an external network.
+Test the connection by attempting to connect to a local resource.

 WireGuard PC/Mac Application